wltsmrz/mod_admin_rest/README.md

 ##Issuing commands

 This module depends on Prosody's `http` module, so it inherits the `http` module's configuration.
 By default, http server listens on port `5280`.
 All requests must contain Basic authentication for a user who has administrative privileges.
 Requests must contain `Content-Type` and `Content-Length` headers.
-Additionally, some `admin_rest` commands may require request bodies.
+Additionally, some `admin_rest` commands may require request bodies. `mod_admin_rest` attempts to make appropriate use of HTTP status codes and request methods.
 Request paths have the following general structure:

 > /admin_rest/`operation`/`resource`/`attribute`